standardebooks/manual/8-typography.rst

 #.
 Latinisms that can be found in a modern dictionary are not italicized, `with some exceptions </manual/VERSION/8-typography#8.2.9.9>`__.
 Examples of Latinisms that are not italicized include :string:`e.g.`, :string:`i.e.`, :string:`ad hoc`, :string:`viz.`, :string:`ibid.`, :string:`etc.`.

 	#.
-Exception: :string:`inst.`, the abbrevation of :string:`instante mense`, is not italicized.
+Exception: :string:`inst.`, the abbreviation of :string:`instante mense`, is not italicized.

 		.. code:: html